 Your Sick Day Action Plan can help you to manage sick days at home.
-However, there are times when you may need to seek urgent medical help (e.g. visiting your local hospital emergency department).
+However, there are times where you may need to seek urgent medical help (e.g. visiting your local hospital emergency department).
 You should always seek urgent medical assistance if you:

-- have glucose levels that continue to rise despite following your sick day plan - experience persistent hypoglycaemia (low blood glucose levels) - have persistent vomiting, especially if greater than 4 hours, or if it becomes stained with red or yellow/green - have symptoms of significant dehydration (including increased thirst, dry mouth, weakness, feeling faint or dizzy, rapid heartbeat, headache, confusion, blurred vision, dry skin and lack of sweating and reduced urination or dark urine) - · become drowsy or confused - · develop deep or unusual breathing - have stomach pain - or your support person(s) are unable to carry out or follow your Sick Day Action Plan.
+- have symptoms of significant dehydration (including increased thirst, dry mouth, weakness, feeling faint or dizzy, rapid heartbeat, headache, confusion, blurred vision, dry skin and lack of sweating and reduced urination or dark urine) - become drowsy or confused - develop fast or unusual breathing - · have stomach pain - have persistent vomiting, especially if greater than 4 hours, or if it becomes stained with red or yellow/green - have glucose levels that continue to rise despite following your Sick Day Action Plan - experience persistent hypoglycaemia (low blood glucose levels) - or your support person(s) are unable to carry out or follow your Sick Day Action Plan.